-Microsoft "and Windows" are registered trademarks of Microsoft Corporation in the United States and other countries.
+Microsoft and Windows are registered trademarks of Microsoft Corporation in the United States and other countries.

-NETLAB+ is a registered trademark of Network Development Group, Inc.
+NETLAB Academy Edition, NETLAB Professional Edition, and NETLAB+ are registered trademarks of Network Development Group, Inc.

 VMware is a registered trademark of VMware, Inc. Cisco, IOS, Cisco IOS, Networking Academy, CCNA, and CCNP are registered trademarks of Cisco Systems, Inc.